-The draft curriculum does not include clear opportunities for students to act effectively and responsibly at local, national, and global levels.
-However, there are some areas where students could be supported to take action.
+The draft curriculum does not include clear opportunities for students to engage at local, national, and global levels, though there are few areas where students could be supported to take action.
 For example, when learning about the Truth and Reconciliation Commission in grade 5, students could be supported to demonstrate age-appropriate acts of reconciliation in their schools or communities (Alberta Education, 2021, p.5).

-In the current Social Studies Program of Study, grade 3 students are encouraged to "develop age-appropriate behaviour for social involvement as responsible citizens contributing to their community" which includes "[participating] in projects that improve or meet the particular needs of their school or community" (Alberta Education, 2005).
+In the current Social Studies Program of Study, grade 3 students are encouraged to "develop ageappropriate behaviour for social involvement as responsible citizens contributing to their community" which includes "[participating] in projects that improve or meet the particular needs of their school or community" (Alberta Education, 2005).
 There is a clear requirement for students to demonstrate learning by taking action as global citizens to contribute to their community and highlight injustice, which is missing in the draft curriculum.
+In our survey to teachers and membership, several respondents noted the lack of opportunity for students to develop and practice skills for global citizenship.